What are capital projects?

 What we don’t fund

-Rasmuson Foundation generally does not support: projects associated with core government functions such as roads, utilities, and public safety; in general, K-12 education; general operations, administrative, indirect, or overhead costs; deficits or debt reduction; endowments; scholarships; fund-raising events or sponsorships; reimbursement for items already purchased; electronic health records and other emerging technologies.
+Rasmuson Foundation generally does not support: projects associated with core government functions such as roads, utilities, and public safety; in general, K-12 education; general operations, administrative, indirect, or overhead costs; deficits or debt reduction; endowments; scholarships; fund-raising events or sponsorships; reimbursement for items already purchased.

 If your project is declined, you may call a program officer to discuss it.
 A project that has been declined will not be considered again.
 However, you may submit an application for a different project at any time.